dudakrug/dudakrug/README.md

 ###

-<p align="left">I´m an eletronics student look for knowledge and fun in the programming world <3</p>
+<p align="left">I´m an eletronics student looking for some knowledge and fun in the programming world <3</p>

 ###